MJavadZallaghi/ros2webots/README.md

 ## Roadmap
-- Visualized the rosbot using rviz2 with it's frames, sensor data, etc.
+- [x] Visualized the rosbot using rviz2 of foxglove with it's frames, sensor data, etc.
-- Implment IMU based locallization fir the rosbot and visualize its path using rviz.
+- [x] Implment IMU + Wheel based locallization fir the rosbot and visualize its path.
-- Implement KF for the IMU data and increase the localization accuracy.
+- [ ] Implement KF for the IMU acceleration fussion with odometry data and increase the localization accuracy.
-- Add SLAM to the rosbot for environment mapping.
+- [ ] Develop a mapping node for the rosbot for environment mapping.
+- [ ] Implement a go-to-point controller for the ROSbot

 ## Support and Feedback